innodatalabs/ilabs.s3util/README.md

 ## How to configure S3 bucket as pypi host

-1. Decide on unique and secret name of your S3 bucket.
+1. Decide on unique and secret key prefix for your S3 bucket.
 One simple way is to use https://www.uuidgenerator.net/ to generate globally unique identifier.
    Be creative!
-I will assume that bucket name is `<bucket_name>`
+I will assume that prefix name is `<secret_prefix>`

 2. Go to [S3 AWS Management Console](https://console.aws.amazon.com/s3/home)
-   and create bucket with this name.
+   and create a new bucket (choose whatever reasonable name you want, for example `pypi.yourcompany.com`).
+I will assume that bucket name is `<bucket_name>`.

 3. Click on the bucket name and in the Properties tab click on `Static website hosting`, and enable radio button `Use this bucket to host a website`.
-Accept default values for `Index document` and `Error document`.
+Make sure that value for `Index document` is set to `index.html`.

 4. Make a note of website endpoint.
 It should look like this: